Degenerative Disc Disease: Foods to Avoid That Increase Inflammation & Back Pain

 - Potato chips.
 Snacking and snack foods have grown in frequency and number, eating frequency has also increased, leading to higher rates of obesity and high cholesterol levels.

 - Fried foods.
-Cooking oils contain omega–6s, but too much throws off the omega–6 and omega–3 balance in your body and end up inflammation.
+Cooking oils contain omega–6s, but too much throws off the omega–6 and omega–3 balance in your body and end up causing inflammation.

 - Artificial sweeteners.
 To lower sugar, some people opt for artificial sweeteners.
 If your body responds poorly to these, your immune system will trigger an inflammatory response, according to the Arthritis Foundation.